 Transform Your Average Rental into an Attractive Work-from-Home Rental Property

 For some employees, the shift is easy.
 But for others, not so much.
 When challenges arise, working from home is not as glamorous as it sounds.
 People who work from home are left to their own devices, trusted to get their work hours in, and must have the ability to do so without the support a typical office has.
-If kids are attending school in the home as well, the work-from-home environment can be straight from hell. (kidding but threw in to make you laugh and it will be changed to “can be particularly challenging.”)
+If kids are attending school in the home as well, the work-from-home environment can be particularly challenging.
 This is where savvy investors can earn income—by fine-tuning a few areas to create spaces and features that add value to work-from-home rental property.

 Below are some of the challenges your renters face, along with solutions to each.